Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the current state of the M&A market in your jurisdiction?

-The overall value of deals by foreign investors grew by 71%, from $6.5 billion in 2015 to $11.1 billion in 2016.
-During the past few years, the Israeli M&A market has experienced an increase in the overall funds expended by foreign investors in domestic targets, especially those from East Asia.
+During the past few years, the Israeli M&A market has experienced an increase in the overall funds expended by foreign investors in domestic targets, especially those from East Asia (though foreign investors and acquirers from North America are still the strongest players).

 Have any significant economic or political developments affected the M&A market in your jurisdiction over the past 12 months?